-In some limited cases insurance companies sell private health plans outside Open Enrollment that count as minimum essential coverage.
+In some limited cases insurance companies sell private health plans outside Open Enrollment that count as qualifying health coverage.

-Note: Most health plans sold outside Open Enrollment don’t qualify as minimum essential coverage.
+Note: Most health plans sold outside Open Enrollment don’t count as qualifying health coverage.